 In lieu of flowers, the family requests donations, in the form of bookbags filled with school supplies, be delivered to the mortuary for donation to Carver Elementary School and Louisville Academy or a monetary donation be made at Queensborough National Bank and Trust to the Jefferson County Chapter of Savannah State University Alumni fund for scholarship purposes.

-To send flowers to Former Mayor Herman Baker's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Former Mayor Herman Baker, please visit our floral store.